Is it my business?

 Try giving the family a couple of electrostatic air filters to clean the air, take the kids to the park to get them out of it while looking kind, give her over the counter treatments to use in place of nicotine.

 Made a really bitch'n post today I did.
 Location to remain nameless.
 I even included a really bitch'n picture.I was so proud.I eagerly told G+.
 I equally eagerly gazed at my Real-Time.
+"Right now 0 active users on site."Facebook was next.
 "Right now 0 active users on...

 Do you think the public smoking ban is too extreme?